 In 2010 we made a decision to rationalise our small collection of old cars, in order to once again run a DS.
 I initially searched for a late model 5-speed D-Special (best suited to the very steep terrain in Calderdale), but by coincidence in January 2011 Graham Morton of GMVS offered us his part-restored LHD 1968 ID19.
 This was even more interesting, having many of the nice earlier features including the pretty 2-tone ID dashboard - and at some point in its life it has been fitted with a later 5-speed gearbox.
-It had also been fitted with a brown leather Pallas interior - not our ideal choice, but it will be replaced later in 2011 - watch this space.
-Please click on the thumbnails (left) to see details of the restoration progress at GMVS and elsewhere.
+It had also been fitted with a brown leather Pallas interior - not our ideal choice, but it has now been completely re-trimmed in a unique way - see following pages for details.
+Click the thumbnails on the left to see lots of details.

-The car seemed a particularly attractive proposition as it was already stripped to a bare frame - allowing me to see clearly the excellent condition most of the car was in.
+The car seemed a particularly attractive proposition when I first saw it, as it was already stripped to a bare frame - allowing me to see clearly the excellent condition most of the car was in.
 All panels had already been removed, including the fibreglass roof.
 The steel roof surround (often a problem area) was virtually rust-free, the underside in sound condition, and the front and rear chassis legs showed no signs of previous accident damage.
-Some panel repairs had been undertaken, but their condition generally was much better than most D's of any age.
+Some panel repairs were required) and some had already been undertaken) but their condition generally was much better than most D's of any age.

 However, the main side members and outer sills required all new repair panels.
 Graham was keen to continue the restoration; so we agreed a price for the car (along with some new repair sections and other parts he had already acquired for it), and he also gave me outline costs for the chassis/body restoration work including a re-paint in our choice of colours.